 Well, remarkably, the sales curve began to turn up.
 There were more sales made by this same group without any seeming reason for it.
 The year passed, and he called them together again and he said, “I want to know what has happened with that slip of paper that you wrote upon on which you put what you would like to accomplish.”
 Well, one man said, “I wrote down, ‘pay off my mortgage,’ and I have.”
 Another man wrote down, “Buy a new Packard car.”
 This was a good many years ago when Packard cars were still the top of the line.
 He said, “I got one.”
 And so, different ones had different goals, all the way from mortgages to mink coats to whatever, that they had wanted to achieve, and they had achieved them.
 Why?
 Because they had looked at that goal and they had thought about it every day, and that resulted in their working more successfully toward it.

 Benjamin Franklin did the same thing.
 He wrote down twelve or thirteen different qualities that he wanted to achieve in his own life and thought about them, and looked at a list of them every day.
 What you think about becomes what you are; this is so important, then, for the Christian, because you put the Word of God in your thoughts (for the wicked, the Bible says, ‘God is not in all his thoughts.’)
 Wickedness is simply the absence of God in people’s thoughts.
 And so you must put the Word of God in your thoughts, like God’s blessed man, concerning whom God says in Psalm 1, “In His law doth he meditate day and night.”
-Paul said to Joshua, “This Book of the Law shall not depart out of thy mouth, but thou shalt meditate therein, that thou mayst observe to do according to all that is written therein, for then shalt thou have good success.
+The Lord said to Joshua, “This Book of the Law shall not depart out of thy mouth, but thou shalt meditate therein, that thou mayst observe to do according to all that is written therein, for then shalt thou have good success.
 Then shalt thou make thy way prosperous, and then shalt thou have good success.”
 I believe the only time in the Bible when the word success is used is right there, connected with meditating upon and obeying the Word of God.

 There is a connection, isn’t there?
 Dear friend, let’s make it a dynamic connection in our lives, shall we?
 Get a portion of the Word of God every day and plow it into your heart and mind and memory, so that the Holy Spirit of God can have you and have me thinking along the lines of the will of God and thus walking a “non-skid” kind of a path.
 “None of his steps shall slide.”